 St Patrick’s has an award-winning recycling program that has been recognised by Lake Macquarie City Council.
 The school’s bin-free policy encourages students to take personal responsibility for caring for the environment.

 Opportunities in Creative Arts

 Creative Arts is a curriculum area recognised as a strength at St Patrick’s.
-A specialist music teacher offers a program that revolves around critical listening, creating and performing.
 Music is an enjoyable part of our school’s curriculum.
 The Years 5 and 6 students have the opportunity to audition for ASPIRE, an initiative of the Catholic Schools Office, which showcases the talents of students in music, singing, dance and drama.
 A well-developed visual arts program ensures students are exposed to a variety of artistic techniques that include drawing, painting, printmaking, sculpture, digital art, fibre, photography and ceramics.